chungita/AIRSIM_DeepLearning_Binocular_DepthData_Generator/README.md

 ---

-Mostly write with vibe coding, so there must be a lot of stupid writing.
+Mostly vibe coding, so there must be a lot of stupid writing.